bweisberger/socket-messenger/README.md

 ## Caveats, Takeaways, Next Steps
 This was a fun project, but unfortunately proved too much for me in the given time.
-I had never used sockets before, never done as much with Vue3 (we use Vue2 at my work) and it had been years since I tried to setup a back-end.
+I had never used sockets before, never done as much with Vue3 (we use Vue2 at my work) and it had been years since I tried to setup a back-end from scratch.
 Lots of learning :)

 The following are things I would like to address if I spent more time working on this project:
 - There is no testing.
 Anywhere.
 I'd like to have unit tests for my components, cypress tests for e2e functionality, and unit/integration testing for my server